-The Red Herring of "AI Plagiarism" and the Metaphysical Confusion of Machine Authorship
+The Red Herring of "AI Plagiarism" and the Metaphysical Confusion of Machine Authorship: Style over Substance

 Douglas Blake Olds